williammcintosh/WMT_excel_merger/README.md

 ## Contact

-If you have any questions or issues, please feel free to contact me at will@gradient-ascent.nz.
+If you have any questions or issues, please feel free to contact me at will@ahead.nz.